peteroupc/peteroupc.github.io/exporand.md

 2. Call **ZeroOrOneExpMinus** with _x_ = _x_ and _y_ = _y_*2<sup>_prec_</sup>.
 If the call returns 1, return 1.
 3. Go to step 1.

-<a id=Algorithm></a>
+<a id=Algorithms></a>
-## Algorithm
+## Algorithms

-As implemented in the code, an e-rand consists of five numbers: the first is a multiple of 2^X, the second is X, the third is the integer part (initially &minus;1 to indicate the integer part wasn't sampled yet), and the fourth and fifth are the &lambda; parameter's numerator and denominator, respectively.
+As implemented in the code, an e-rand consists of five numbers: the first is a multiple of 2<sup>_x_</sup>, the second is _x_, the third is the integer part (initially &minus;1 to indicate the integer part wasn't sampled yet), and the fourth and fifth are the &lambda; parameter's numerator and denominator, respectively.

 The **ExpRandLess** algorithm is a special case of the general **RandLess** algorithm given earlier.
 It compares two e-rands **a** and **b** (and samples additional bits from them as necessary) and returns `true` if **a** turns out to be less than **b**, or `false` otherwise.
 (Note that **a** and **b** are allowed to have different &lambda; parameters.)